Young Londoner’s experiences are shaped by the world in which they live and the places where they spend time their time.

 In extreme circumstances where the risk of serious imminent harm is evident and verified, we will seek to assist the most vulnerable to find places of safety.
 However, it must be noted that decisions about who is deemed vulnerable and therefore in priority need is not determined by us but by the definitions contained within the Housing Act 1996 s189 and the interpretations of that made by Housing Needs departments.

 How long does it take?

 Once we processed your referral and received approval from the applicant’s landlord, we can circulate the property request within a week.
-We are however unable to give a timescale on a property offer being made as it depends on properties becoming available in the boroughs requested.
-If there is an immediate risk please support your client to access temporary accommodation while waiting for a property offer through the Pan London Housing Reciprocal.
+However, we’re unable to give a timescale on a property offer being made as it depends on properties becoming available in the boroughs requested.
+If there is an immediate risk please support your client to access temporary accommodation while waiting for a property offered through the Pan London Housing Reciprocal.

 My client needs refuge/ emergency accommodation